MLayese/dimension/about.md

 I'm Myron, a sound enthusiast.
 My craft centers around the relations of digital and physical realities, utilizing sounds, visuals, and programming to convey my views.

+I grew up partially blind, so a lot of my early life **was** just noise and shadows.
+The lack of visuals however wasn't an impairment but rather a medium for creativity.
+I filled in the gaps, using sounds and tactile sensations as my muse.

-I'm pursuing a bachelors of Arts in Computer Science at Harvard University and Electronic Production and Design at Berklee College of Music.
+Now, I'm pursuing a bachelors of Arts in Computer Science at Harvard University and Electronic Production and Design at Berklee College of Music.
+I refined my pallete for sound design here, working within the VR scene.
+I found myself at home.
+The virtual world was closer to my childhood reality than reality itself.

 Currently, I'm working with MIT's Media and Nano Labs, designing specialized audio systems for two concurent projects.

 <h5 class="major">Games I like</h5>
 For Honor